 You are here

-Courtney Pollard is an English Ph.D. student at UC Davis.
-She received her M.A. in English from Colorado State University in 2015 and her B.A. in English and philosophy from the University of South Florida in 2011.
-She specializes in early modern English literature and is interested in gender studies, text-image relations, and cultural geography.
+Courtney Pollard specializes in early modern English literature and is interested in gender studies, literacy studies, cultural geography and digital humanities.
 Her M.A. project explores how seventeenth-century English broadside ballads are a form of multimedia that contributed to the creation of public forms of literacy.

 Select Fellowships, Grants, and Awards: